 7. International Enviroguard’s Chem Suits

 International Enviroguard’s chemical coverall lines, ChemSplash® 1 and ChemSplash® 2, offer styles with or without an attached hood and boots, as well as with or without taped seams.
 All of our chemical coveralls are designed with a storm flap over the zipper to help prevent chemical penetration through exposed seams.
-Better yet, all chemical coveralls also have seamless shoulder areas and reinforced crotch areas to resist tears and/or rip outs and to provide enhanced mobility.
+Better yet, all coveralls also have seamless shoulder areas and reinforced crotch areas to resist tears and/or rip outs and to provide enhanced mobility.

 Pictured below, our ChemSplash® 2 coverall (style 7219GT) provides full body protection with taped seams, a storm flap over the zipper, and an attached hood and boots.
 All ChemSplash® 2 coveralls are designed with a proprietary, multi-layer film that protects against a broad range of acids and caustic chemicals.
 This heavy-duty chemical splash coverall line is recommended for applications such as emergency response, chemical loading, petrochemical environments, mold / asbestos remediation, and more.